Marilwoo/exprob_2/README.md

 		- Subscriber to `/oracle_hint` that is the topic on which the hints are received
 		- Publisher to `/hint_list` that publishes the complete list of hypothesis gathered
 	- [Check hint](https://github.com/Marilwoo/exprob_2/blob/master/my_rosplan_interface/src/checkhint_action.cpp): this node is used to check if the hypotheses received are complete (containing three hints) and consistent (one hint of every type: Person, Place, Weapon).
 It then checks if the hypothesis is the winning one.
 It contains:
-		- Subscriber to `hint_list` to retreive the gathered hypotheses
+		- Subscriber to `/hint_list` to retreive the gathered hypotheses
-		- Client to `oracle_solution` that respond with the winning ID
+		- Client to `/oracle_solution` that respond with the winning ID
 	- [Documentation](https://github.com/Marilwoo/exprob_2/tree/master/my_rosplan_interface/docs/html)
 - [exprob_2_moveit](https://github.com/Marilwoo/exprob_2/tree/master/exprob_2_moveit)
 	- [Configuration files](https://github.com/Marilwoo/exprob_2/tree/master/exprob_2_moveit/config) for moveit
 	- [Launch](https://github.com/Marilwoo/exprob_2/tree/master/exprob_2_moveit/launch) files for moveit

 #### ROS msgs
-- ErlOracle.msg
+- ErlOracle.msg: used by `/oracke_hint` topic.
+Sends the three parts of a hint.
 	```
 	int32 ID
 	string key
 	string value
 	```
-- hints.msg
+- hints.msg: used by `/hint_list` topic.
+Used to send the complete list of hypotheses associated to every ID.
 	```
 	string[] hint_0
 	string[] hint_1